Starting Out

 There are three ways to boost the maximum magnification of a lens while retaining its autofocus capability for in-camera stacking: by increasing its distance from the sensor, by outfitting it with the equivalent of reading glasses, and by enlarging its image before it reaches the sensor.
 The respective add-ons are: extension rings, close-up lenses, and teleconverters.
 They all degrade the quality of the image, but less so than cropping would.
 Close-up lenses vary dramatically in quality.
 The multi-element Raynox DCR-150 and DCR-250 are probably the best ones around and reasonably priced.
 I find them entirely adequate for my purposes even though they suffer from significant sharpness falloff towards the edges of the frame, which makes them ill-suited for flat-field work.

 A standard set of MFT extension rings (16 mm + 10 mm) between the camera and the 60 mm macro lens reduces the width of the in-focus area from 17.3 mm to 10 mm, corresponding to a magnification ratio of 1.7:1.
 The popular DCR-250 lens yields a similar ratio of 1.6:1.
 A 1.4x teleconverter delivers, you guessed it, a ratio of 1.4:1.
 Extension rings and teleconverters diminish the effective aperture in proportion to their magnification boost (by one stop for the teleconverter, by 1.5 stops for the extension rings).
 Close-up lenses do not do this, which counts in their favor with respect to diffraction as well as exposure – provided they are of decent quality.
 The various add-ons can be combined: I often use the Raynox lens in combination with one or both of the extension rings for up to 2.5:1 magnification, or an in-focus area 7 mm wide.
 Some people add a teleconverter to the mix.
 I haven’t tried this but I hear it gets a bit tricky.
-The converter isn’t meant to be used in conjunction with the macro lens, but it can be attached with the right brand of extension ring as a spacer.
+The Olympus converter isn’t meant to be used in conjunction with the brand's macro lens, but it can be attached with the right off-brand extension ring as a spacer.

 I should note that the numbers reported here are measured and don't quite agree with those from various calculators on the web.
 The discrepancy comes, I suspect, from the fact that real lenses behave only approximately like the ideal lenses modeled by the calculators.